RenatoDiGiacomo/RenatoDiGiacomo/README.md

 Solid background building applications from scratch, evolving to scalable architectures using React, Next.js and TypeScript.
 Experience with integrations, performance optimization and data-driven applications.

-Also expanding expertise in Back-End, cloud workflows and system design.
+Currently expanding into mobile development with React Native, applying the same architectural principles used in web applications.

 ---

 ## Tech Stack

-### Front-End
+### Front-End & Mobile
 - ReactJS / NextJS (TypeScript)
-- React Native
+- React Native (in progress / applied in personal projects)
 - HTML5, CSS3, SASS/SCSS
 - Tailwind, Styled-Components
 - Bootstrap